InfiniTimeOrg/InfiniTime/doc/gettingStarted/gettingStarted-1.0.md

 Using the companion app of your choice, you'll need to apply the OTA procedure for these 3 firmwares in this sequence (failing to follow this specific order might temporarily or permanently brick your device):

  1. Flash the latest version of InfiniTime.
-The file to upload is named **pinetime-mcuboot-app-dfu-x.y.z.zip.
-Here is the link to [InfiniTime 1.0](https://github.com/JF002/InfiniTime/releases/download/1.0.0/pinetime-mcuboot-app-dfu-1.0.0.zip.
+The file to upload is named **pinetime-mcuboot-app-dfu-x.y.z.zip**.
+Here is the link to [InfiniTime 1.0](https://github.com/JF002/InfiniTime/releases/download/1.0.0/pinetime-mcuboot-app-dfu-1.0.0.zip).
  2. Update the bootloader by applying the OTA procedure with the file named [**reloader-mcuboot.zip** from the repo of the bootloader](https://github.com/JF002/pinetime-mcuboot-bootloader/releases/download/1.0.0/reloader-mcuboot.zip).
  3. Install the recovery firmware by applying the OTA procedure with the file named [**pinetime-mcuboot-recovery-loader-dfu-0.14.1.zip** from the version 0.14.1 of InfiniTime](https://github.com/JF002/InfiniTime/releases/download/0.14.1/pinetime-mcuboot-recovery-loader-dfu-0.14.1.zip).